-HES Tractec, part of Group HES, has supplied a number of planetary gearboxes for use on the barley germination vessels used in the brewing process, where they had to ensure high levels of reliability while withstanding 24/7 operation in the tough and humid conditions
+HES Tractec, sister brand of HES, has supplied a number of planetary gearboxes for use on the barley germination vessels used in the brewing process, where they had to ensure high levels of reliability while withstanding 24/7 operation in the tough and humid conditions

 As a producer of well-known brands such as Carling, Cobra and Coors Light, Molson Coors UK has four brewing facilities, including its Maltings site in Shobnall, Burton-upon-Trent.
 The company’s Maltings Tower stands around 230ft high and houses germination vessels used in the brewing process.
 The site, however, was seeing downtime costs rising over the years, so began a major refurbishment programme that included the upgrade of component parts.

 The site runs 24/7 so component reliability is essential.
 The failure of a germination vessel would not only cost the company a batch of malted barley, which is currently 50% more expensive than in 2009, but also the cost to remove wastage from site, disposal and replacement – costing tens of £1000s.

 Commenting on the need to upgrade, project and electrical engineering manager, Steve Holyoake, said: “With eight germination vessels in total across the site, if just one of those vessels were

 to fail for a day, 1/8 of our production capacity is lost, equivalent to 280 tonnes of barley.
 There is a monthly servicing programme in place as well as condition monitoring for preventative and predictive maintenance, but with the tower being over 30 years old, and many of the original parts now obsolete or difficult to procure, the decision was made to upgrade and modernise using the latest in technology, both mechanically and electrically.”